hmoustaphaousmane/alx-low_level_programming/0x02-functions_nested_loops/README.md

 * 101-natural.c : compute and print the sum of all the multiples of 3 or 5 below 1024 (excluded)

+* 102-fibonacci.c : the first 50 Fibonacci numbers, starting with 1 and 2

 * 103-fibonacci.c : find and print the sum of the even-valued terms in the terms in the Fibonacci sequence whose values do not exceed 4,000,000